 When triazolam use turns into addiction, reach out to Vetava Health Texas for help.
 Our triazolam addiction treatment in Texas gives people a chance to focus on recovery and gain healthy coping mechanisms that don’t involve drug use.
 The team at our triazolam rehab center creates a safe environment where people can begin to heal from addiction.
 If you or someone you care about is ready to overcome triazolam or Halcion use in Texas, reach out to Vertava Health’s substance abuse treatment center in Texas by calling 844.311.8395 or filling out our online contact form.

 What Is Triazolam?

-Triazolam isn’t used to treat chronic anxiety, epilepsy or other mental disorders.
+Triazolam is similar to other benzodiazepines in that it’s a sedative classified as a central nervous system depressant.
+Triazolam is the most frequently used benzodiazepine for treating acute insomnia and other non-permanent sleep disorders.
+Triazolam isn’t used to treat chronic anxiety, epilepsy, or other mental health disorders.
 Halcion has also been prescribed in dentist offices to help people sleep while enduring the agony of a toothache.
 Halcion has also been used to help a person sleep during long flights.

 Can I Become Addicted To Triazolam?

 Yes, addiction and dependence are likely with prolonged use of triazolam, which is why they’re only prescribed for acute symptoms.
 So what happens when you continue using them?
 As with any benzodiazepine tranquilizer, you build up a tolerance—triazolam can have a rapid rate of tolerance in comparison to long-term benzodiazepines.